jeeliz/jeelizWeboji/README.md

 2. Open a browser and go to `localhost:8888`

-If you have not bought a webcam yet, a screenshot video of the Cartman Demo is available here:
+If you have not bought a camera yet, a screenshot video of the Cartman Demo is available here:

 <p align="center">
 <a href='https://www.youtube.com/watch?v=WxaL_kXwtRE'><img src='https://img.youtube.com/vi/WxaL_kXwtRE/0.jpg'></a>